THE KNAVE'S MELBOURNE WEDDING DJ BLOG

 Generally, Weddings are suited to having a range of tunes to not only complement the demographic, but also the different stages of your wedding day.
 The reception music should reflect you and your tastes, so this is where you example playlist will come in handy!
 All in all the big day is about YOU - so don't feel as if you need to please absolutely everyone.

 While it's a great idea to compile a short list of "Must Play" and "Wish List" dance floor songs, be careful not to make these so long that your DJ has no space left to play to the room and do their thing - That's what you've hired them for in the first place!
 Considering an average dance floor section of a wedding is around 2 - 3 hours, 5 "Must Play"songs or so will be plenty and your DJ should be able to comfortably do their thing and play to the feel of the room in step with your musical brief.
+If your family has a heritage where traditional songs are usually played ie: Maltese, Indian or Italian Weddings - be sure to include these too and a short set of traditional songs is always a good idea to get the wide cross section of your families up.

 Consider also how appropriate these choices are too - That new R&B banger about "tappin that booty" while great to get down to in the club, is highly likely to be awkward around certain guests and that long 8 minute epic might rock your world but will probably clear your dance floor.
 If you're unsure - Having a discussion with your DJ on their thoughts around these is a good idea as they may have suggestions or be able to make edits of these for you to make them work in context.